huggingface/blog/fine-tune-whisper-multilingual-asr.md

 whilst training.
 The Hub provides:
 - Integrated version control: you can be sure that no model checkpoint is lost during training.
 - Tensorboard logs: track important metrics over the course of training.
+- Model cards: document what a model does and its intended use cases.
-- Model cards: an easy way to share your model with the community!
+- Community: an easy way to share and collaborate with the community!

 Linking the notebook to the Hub is straightforward - it simply requires entering your authentication token from the Hugging Face website when prompted